SiN: Wages of Sin: Development

+Reception

 The game received generally positive reviews according to the review aggregation website GameRankings.
 GameRevolution said, "As an add-on, Wages of Sin is great.
 Unfortunately, was Sin ever that good to begin with?
 It becomes stale quickly and almost tediously repetitive as time went on, lacking both the sharpness and polish of games like Half-Life, which took the Quake 2 engine to new untold highs.
 Wages of Sin is still good, but it expands on that flawed base, like a rose growing from soil that was not blessed with Miracle Grow."
-GameSpot was also mostly positive in their review, which stated "Despite the sound problem and the other minor issues, however, Wages of Sin is a very impressive first-person shooter.
+GameSpot was also mostly positive in their review, which stated,"Despite the sound problem and the other minor issues, however, Wages of Sin is a very impressive first-person shooter.
 If you held onto your copy of Sin and resisted the urge to return it before the patch came out, you should definitely give this mission pack a try.
 It's not a groundbreaking game experience, but it is a fast-paced, action-packed first-person romp that hearkens back to the classics of the genre."